lambda-feedback/user-documentation/docs/teacher/guides/chatbots.md

 - The set name, number, and description
 - The student's response history for each response area (total submissions, wrong submissions, latest submission and feedback)
 - Time the student has spent on the question and current part today
-- The conversation history with that student
+- The chat history with that student

 You don't need to brief the chatbot — the question and the student's progress are the brief.